 Over the past 11 days I naturally followed an intermittent fasting schedule of 16-20 hrs and I felt GREAT.
 My training was solid, digestion good, mental outlook fantastic.
 On my normal sleep deprived schedule intermittent fasting tends to make me feel like ass.
 I drop it in on the weekends a bit but as I get more and more tired the duration of fasting I can TOLERATE tends to get shorter.
 The key point there is tolerate…once I am sleep deprived I’m not so sure that fasting is helping all that much if at all, whereas if I am rested I have no doubts that the episodic periods of fasting improve my health and well-being.

-Lights Out!
+If you are familiar with the book Lights Out!
 Sleep, Sugar and Survival you will likely understand the importance of not only adequate sleep but also periods of fasting (ketosis) and living in a accordance with our genetics if you want to avoid fun stuff like premature aging, cancer and insulin resistance.
 Some people like Lights Out, others hate it but the information Wiley and Formby presented continues to be validated and occasionally implemented.
 A quick google search of Sleep+ Cancer yields some interesting finds.
 Recently shift work was added to the list of “probable cancer causes” along side smoking, car exhaust and UV radiation.

 Perhaps I’m naive, but I find it interesting that some of the most potent anti-cancer “interventions” known include sleep, ketosis, intermittent fasting and…happiness.
 I find it interesting because this seems to be our default mode.
 Loads of sleep, episodes of ketosis and fasting among an extended network of friends and family.
 Now I’m NOT saying our ancestors had a perfect paradise and I don’t want to overly romanticize what was obviously a hard and dangerous way to live, but if we can take the best elements of our understanding of evolutionary medicine and graft that onto our 21st century technology we have some amazing potential.
 The most important element of this understanding may involve retro-engineering disease.
 Pick a disease, figure out what lifestyle elements may be at odds with our genetics, then fix it!
 This could be an amazingly powerful tool, but it does have heavy implications for how we live our modern lives.